medinags/vps-challenge/README.md

 13. **Apples and Powers:** Avoid rocks spawned after eating apples and utilize various powers available.

 14. **End of Game:** After 2 minutes, enter your name to rank on the Wayspot leaderboard.
+Your score may take a few minutes to update in the Wayspot high score table.

 # Test And Build